-- Good On You stated that “there is no evidence it has set a greenhouse gas emissions reduction target”.
-However, Sezane’s report state that their first carbon assessments occurred in 2019.
-Between 2019 and 2020 they achieved a 22% reduction in their carbon footprint and are aiming to reduce this another 10% by the end of this year through transport optimisation, packaging reduction, a new recycling program for their clothes, green energy initiatives and an environmental audit program.
+- Between 2019 and 2020 they achieved a 22% reduction in their carbon footprint and are aiming to reduce this another 10% by the end of this year through transport optimisation, packaging reduction, a new recycling program for their clothes, green energy initiatives and an environmental audit program.

-- Good On You also stated that “there is no evidence it has taken meaningful action to reduce or eliminate hazardous chemicals”.
-This wasn’t specifically dealt with in the report.
-However, Sezane has said that from 2019 they doubled the percentage of vegetable based tanned leather (now 61%) which reduces their use of chrome and metal tanning processes.
+- From 2019 Sezane doubled the percentage of vegetable based tanned leather (now 61%) which reduces their use of chrome and metal tanning processes.
 Furthermore, they use a high percentage of organic cotton in their designs which are made without pesticides and some of their pieces are Oeko-Tex standard 100 certified which ensures the fabric are tested for harmful substances “beyond what is permitted under European regulatory requirements”.
 For me, this indicates that they are taking some steps toward reducing their use of toxic chemicals and waste.

-- Another reason cited by Good On You was Sezane’s lack of recycling program.
-However, as mentioned above, Sezane has recently implemented such a program and has recycled 13,000 items since its implementation.
+- They recently implemented a recycling program and have recycled 13,000 items since its implementation.

-- Although Sezane does not appear to have made their Code of Conduct publicly available (another reason that Good On You marked it down), and this would be a great step from a transparency point of view, the report mentioned that they did have such a Code of Conduct and their factories were independently audited and seemed to perform well (47% achieved a score of excellent, 43% very good and 9% were compliant.
+- Although Sezane does not appear to have made their Code of Conduct publicly available, and this would be a great step from a transparency point of view, the report mentioned that they did have such a Code of Conduct and their factories were independently audited and seemed to perform well (47% achieved a score of excellent, 43% very good and 9% were compliant.
 No ateliers met the “warning” criteria).